-A plain, geometric, and an angular sans-serif typeface which is free to use ligatures that added Greek support and geometric shapes.
+A plain, geometric, and an angular sans-serif typeface.
+It added Greek support and geometric shapes.
 The lowercase "c" had to connect with other letters and looked like an uppercase "E", the "e" had a curved bar with no straight segment, the "i" had a tail, the "j" had no tail, the "q" had a primer tail, the "s" had to connect with other letters and looked like an uppercase "E", the "t" had a curved top.
 It also includes Hebrew.
 These two of the Cyrillic yers had a curvy point.
 The Capital Cyrillic two of yers changed before sladding the font.

 In 2021, this family has been added all italics and it also includes Private Use Area.